 How to clone a draft deployment

-You can clone draft deployments to quickly reselect the same components, or to build a slightly different deployment package.
-(This is a feature available in our Teams & Enterprise licenses).
+You can clone draft deployments to quickly select the same components again, or to build a slightly different deployment package.

 Filtering draft deployments by date